canonical/wordpress-k8s-operator/docs/how-to-guides/hostname-configuration.md

 Note the Service IP(s): next to nginx-ingress-integrator charm’s Status output.

-Test the ingress by sending a GET request to the hostname.
+Test the ingress by sending a GET request to the service with `Host` headers.

 ```
 curl -H "Host: <desired-hostname>" http://<nginx-ingress-integrator-service-ip>